micmejia/bible-dump/NKJV/Joshua/Josh 24.md

 And the people said to Joshua, "The Lord our God we will serve, and His voice we will obey!"

 ###### 25
-So Joshua made[^f] a covenant with the people that day, and made for them a statute and an ordinance in Shechem.
+So Joshua made a covenant with the people that day, and made for them a statute and an ordinance in Shechem.

 ###### 26
 Then Joshua wrote these words in the Book of the Law of God.
 And he took a large stone, and set it up there under the oak that _was_ by the sanctuary of the Lord.